 The biggest problem is that our bodies cannot store water so we need to replenish the water stores with fresh supplies every day to make up for losses from the lungs, skin, urine and faeces.
 Traditional knowledge suggests that eight to ten eight-ounce glasses of water (over half a gallon of water) need to be consumed by humans every day.
 Many diet experts proclaim that the US population is highly dehydrated and face a lot of health issues due to poor water intake.
 Are we at risk if we do not abide by the “recommended” intake figures?

 Well, the general rule is your body needs to replenish the water it has lost, which is about 2.5 to 3 litres (85 to 100 Oz) a day.
 So replenishing this water store is critical to maintain the balance.
 The general rule is if you are thirsty, drink water.
-But most of us, due to our hectic lifestyle and stress, fail to understand our body signals and drink lesser and
+But most of us, due to our hectic lifestyle and stress, fail to understand our body signals and drink lesser and later than the body needs.
+The amount we need depends on our body size, metabolism, the weather, the food we eat and our activity levels.

 Who needs more fluids?